usethesource/rascal/src/org/rascalmpl/courses/WhyRascal/CompareWithOtherParadigms/OO/OO.md

+---
-# Object-Oriented and Imperative Languages
+title: Object-Oriented and Imperative Languages
+---

 .Synopsis
 Rascal explained for OO and imperative programmers.